Medical questions & health advice by board certified doctors

-"How many heart transplant follow ups are necessary?
+"How many heart transplant follow ups are necessary?"

 Will they check up on me often?
 How will they check?

 This therapy will begin in the hospital after your surgery and will continue either at home or in a rehabilitation facility.
 Additionally, a transplanted heart is foreign to your body.
 Therefore, in order to keep the body from rejecting it, it is required that you take multiple medicines to suppress your body's immune system for life.
 These medications can have toxic side effects and so their use and side effects and levels in the blood will need to be monitored very closely and frequently for the rest of your life.
 Additionally, you will also need to be monitored very closely and frequently for any signs that your body is rejected the heart transplant.
 In other words, although heart transplant is often successful and will improve your life immensely, it will require indefinite medical followup and frequent visits to see your cardiologist and other doctors and to the lab for blood tests.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.